evanharwin/LinkageRenderer.js/README.md

 #### Explaination

-This tool was made to aid the production of this report (insert link here when report finished!)  the introduction to the report may serve as a further explaination to anyone who thinks that this tool may be of use to them.
-This is free to use, and I'd happily offer further explaination to anyone who might need it at evanharwin@gmail.com.
+This tool was made to aid the production of a report, available at evanharwin.com/projects/linkage_report.pdf.
+The introduction to the report may serve as a further explaination to anyone who thinks that this tool may be of use to them.
+This software is free to use (under the Mozilla Public License 2.0), and I'd happily offer further explaination to anyone who might need it at evanharwin@gmail.com.

 #### Usage